Professional feral pigeon control from local experts

-Why are feral pigeons considered pests across the Reading area?
+Why are feral pigeons considered to be pests?

 Pigeons and doves are seen as pests through their relationship with mankind, we domesticated these birds as a source of food and although we no longer eat that these types of birds they are comfortable living alongside us and this is when the conflict arises.
 Feral pigeons will settle onto a balcony and build themselves a nest in a short space of time, and once the hen has laid her eggs they will not move away from the site.
 Time passes and people give the birds a chance to raise their young and move off in their own accord, but by then the pigeons have gotten themselves comfortable and they are in place for good.

 People often ask why you never see a baby pigeon and the reason for this is unlike other birds, pigeons will only have two eggs; these will hatch and stay in the nest until they are adults.